-Their 2009 priorities continued to emphasize sustained funding to aggressively combat drug, violent and property crime by strict enforcement coupled with prevention activities.
+Their 2011 priorities continued to emphasize sustained funding to aggressively combat drug, violent and property crime by strict enforcement coupled with prevention activities.
 Also, identify and secure lands and shorelines that should be preserved or protected.
 Other priorities include investing in and maintaining a balanced transportation system of roads, trails, transit and ferries.
 Another emphasis is to increase citizen understanding, access to and participation in the county government process.

-The County spent over \$33 million on road maintenance and construction in 2009 and has a budget of over \$32 million for road maintenance and construction in 2010.
+The County spent over \$29.5 million on road maintenance and construction in 2011 and has a budget of over \$33 million for road maintenance and construction in 2012.
 Emphasis on safe communities is evidenced by an increasingly large percentage of the General Fund budget going to the Law and Justice Programs.
-Expenditures in these programs were \$58.87 million in 2009 and are budgeted at \$57.53 million in 2010, up by \$16 million from six years ago.
+Expenditures in these programs were \$56.44 million in 2011 or 75% of general fund expenditures.

-Over the past five years, the County has issued more than \$60 million in Limited Tax General Obligation bonds for construction, parks and open space purchases.
+Over the past five years, the County has issued more than \$44 million in Revenue bonds to pay for the upgrade of sewer systems.
+The /county also issued over \$29 million in Refunding bonds to take advantage of low interest rates.
 The Courthouse, which has housed the administrative functions, along with the Law and Justice functions is in the process of becoming a true Law and Justice Center housing only Law and Justice functions.
 The County also completed the new state-of-the-art Morgue facility.

 Kitsap County's strong fiscal management remains its hallmark.
-Moody's Investors Service assigned a rating of A-1, and Standard and Poor's assigned a rating of AA- to Kitsap County's General Obligation Bonds in June of 2009.
+Moody's Investors Service assigned a rating of Aa3, and Standard and Poor's assigned a rating of AA to Kitsap County's Sewer Bonds in December 2010.
 The County's highly favorable ratings are a reflection of good financial management as indicated by the reserve balance, moderate and manageable debt burden with limited future capital needs.